aws/karpenter-provider-aws/website/content/en/docs/getting-started/_index.md

   --group system:nodes
 ```

-Now, Karpenter can send requests for new EC2 instances to AWS.
+Now, Karpenter can send requests for new EC2 instances to AWS and those instances can connect to your cluster.

 ### Install Karpenter Helm Chart